d4nh-Le/dyscroller/README.md

 - [X] Adding various messages for personalities <(")
 - [ ] Adding UI for completed tasks
 - [ ] Adding reminder to add tasks when first opened browser
+- [ ] Adding data report UI for user to see their doom-scroll stats

 ## Technologies